 For 2015 to 2019 a new performance regime has been agreed with CAA in consultation with airline customers.
 As noted above, 3Di has also changed in the way it measures efficiency with updated 3Di score averages now typically being around 30 points.

-This briefing provides information about our 3Di performance for the third quarter of 2016.
+This briefing provides information about our 3Di performance for the end of 2016.

 The chart below shows the individual monthly average 3Di score (green) and the year to date score (blue), that takes account of previous monthly performance, against the CAA’s target (dotted line).
 Average daily movements are also shown (red).

-The 2016 year to date 3Di score at the end of quarter three was 30.2 at the end of September 2016.
-This was 0.9 units behind our target of 29.3.
-Although this level of efficiency was below target, it still falls within the “deadband” set by our Regulator.
 We continue to identify and target improvement in 3Di hotspots across the network.
-Also, we are improving the accessibility of 3Di performance reporting data for our air traffic control employees to enable them to manage airspace more efficiently,day-to-day.
+Also, we are improving the accessibility of 3Di performance reporting data for our air traffic control employees to enable them to manage airspace more efficiently, day-to-day.
 These initiatives are on top of our ongoing focus on airspace changes to reduce CO2 emissions.
 Further information is provided under “Our Environmental Strategy” write-up below.

 Our Environmental Strategy